reznik99/FoxTrot-FrontEnd/README.md

 ## Features

-- **Encrypted messaging** — Send text, photos, and voice messages.
+- **Encrypted messaging** — Send text, photos, videos, and voice messages.
 Everything is encrypted before it leaves your device.
+Media files are encrypted with per-file AES-256-GCM keys and stored on S3 — the server only ever sees ciphertext.
 - **Audio & video calls** — Peer-to-peer calls that connect directly between devices when possible, with relay fallback.
 - **Biometric unlock** — Log in with your fingerprint or device passcode.
 - **Push notifications** — Get notified of new messages and incoming calls, with a full-screen call UI.